Radio Better Offline: Edward Ongweso Jr. & Allison Morrow

 And we have an upcoming episode with Colt Voji about this, where it's like, the average software engineer is not just writing code anyway.

-And so you, this is also, I think, this is actually real.
+And so this is also, I think, this is actually real.
 This is funny.

-This is a good, this is a good one to laugh about.
+This is a good one to laugh about.
 So their only real growth market right now is writing code.

 The problem is, writing code requires you to use reasoning models.
 Reasoning models inherently burn more tokens.